MINIMUM REQUIREMENTS FOR A BACHELOR’S DEGREE

 With the assistance of the advisor, the student outlines the courses needed to complete the degree.
 The degree plan developed between the student and advisor is only a guide.
 The student must complete all degree requirements as stated in this catalog.
 A degree plan becomes official once it has been reviewed and signed by the student, advisor, and dean.

 The degree plan will outline the requirements for the chosen bachelor’s degree program.
-To the General Studies courses required for the degree will be added the courses required for the student’s selected major.
+To the General Education courses required for the degree will be added the courses required for the student’s selected major.
 In most cases, the total credit hours for these two groups of courses will not add up to 120 credit hours.
 The additional courses (credit hours) needed to complete the minimum 120 credit hour graduation requirement may be selected by the student as electives.
-Electives are courses that can be taken for credit outside the requirements for General Studies and the student’s major.
+Electives are courses that can be taken for credit outside the requirements for General Education and the student’s major.
 These elective courses can enrich the program of study and allow students to explore new interests and fields.
 Students also may complete these additional hours by electing to earn a minor.

 KINESIOLOGY REQUIREMENT